List of United States Navy aircraft squadrons: Strike Fighter (VFA) squadrons

 The VFA designation was created in 1980 to designate "Fighter Attack" squadron.
-The designation was assigned to squadrons equipped with the then new F/A-18A Hornet fighter attack aircraft.
+The designation was assigned to squadrons equipped with the then new F/A-18A Hornet fighter attack aircraft which replaced the LTV A-7E Corsair II flown by Attack (VA) squadrons.
 In 1983 the designation was changed to "Strike Fighter" squadron and all VFA squadrons in existence at the time were renamed from "Fighter Attack Squadron-___" to "Strike Fighter Squadron-___".
 (Note: The Marine Corps had been designating squadrons "Fighter Attack" squadrons since 1961 when it began flying the F-4 Phantom II.
 It did not participate in the renaming of "Fighter Attack" to "Strike Fighter" and its VMFA squadrons continued to be designated "Fighter Attack" squadrons.)
 Six of the current VFA squadrons were established after 1980 as fighter attack or strike fighter squadrons; eight were established between 1919 and 1946 as either air-to-air "Fighting" (VF) squadrons, or surface attack "Bombing" (VB) squadrons or "Torpedo" (VT) squadrons or as dual role "Bombing/Fighting" (VBF) squadrons; and twenty-three were established after 1946 as "Fighter" (VF) squadrons or air-to-surface/ground "Attack" (VA) squadrons.
 (Note: In 1946 all VB and VT squadrons still in existence were redesignated "Attack" (VA) squadrons and all VBF squadrons still in existence were designated Fighter (VF) squadrons.)
 Some squadrons have been designated as both VF and VA squadrons at different times during the course of their existence.
 (Note: The Navy's oldest currently active aircraft squadron is VFA-14.
 In addition to being designated as a Fighting or Fighter (VF), Torpedo (VT), Bombing (VB) and Attack (VA) squadron at some point in its history it was also designated a Patrol (VP) and Scouting (VS) squadron as well.)